 - Monitoring utilities warn of high temperature

-Usually, we blow/suck dirt through the heat sink fins of the laptop and hope to get all the dust from the cooling fan and elsewhere.
-This approach will work depending on the amount of bunnies inside.
+Usually, we blow/suck dirt through the heat sink fins of the laptop and hope to get out all the dust.
+This approach will work depending on the size of bunnies inside.

 If, however, there is clogged dirt mixed with humidity, blowing with canned air would only push them around and sometimes make the cooling even worse.
 Sucking may fail to capture clogged dirt.

 In order to exercise exhaustive assessment, you are better off opening up the laptop in order to have unobstructed view of its internals.